 “Like rabbits poking from a burrow.”

-As time progressed, the air got thick of something transcendent.
+As time progressed, the air got thicker of something transcendental.
 The meetings drastically reformed.
-It began as glimpsing a pair of eyes looking at me; or better, churning the back of my mind.
+It had begun as glimpsing a pair of eyes looking at me; or better, churning the back of my mind.
 They belonged to Greg.

 His intimate stare quickly became charming, even possessive.
 Soon after, the oak and I would gaze at each other’s eyes.
 The mesmerizing silence first lasted ten minutes.
 Then hours.
 Until come rain or shine, we sat at the gorgeous clearing without uttering a word the entire day.
 Like two absorbed lovers.
 We developed an unshakable bond.